-In addition to showing the full path to a file or folder within the Finder windows’ titlebars and copying a file’s path as text via contextual menus in the latest versions of OS X, your Mac has other cool tricks up its sleeve for a more efficient file system browsing.
+In addition to showing the full path to a file or folder within the Finder windows’ titlebars and copying a file’s path as text via contextual menus in the latest versions of macOS, your Mac has other cool tricks up its sleeve for a more efficient file system browsing.

 Take, for example, the Path Bar, a little-known Finder feature which has been around for ages, since the earliest releases of OS X.